Gambo's Procedure on

 Send a Message to Gambo

-We'll deliver your message to Gambo at his hospital bed.
+We'll deliver your message to Gambo as soon as we see him.